Kwaidan (film): "The Woman of the Snow"

-"The Woman of the Snow" (雪女, Yukionna) is an adaptation from Hearn's Kwaidan: Stories and Studies of Strange Things (1903).

-Two woodcutters named Minokichi and Mosaku take refuge in a boatman's hut during a snowstorm.
+Two woodcutters from Musashi Province, 18-year-old Minokichi and his elderly mentor Mosaku, take refuge in a boatman's hut during a snowstorm.
 Mosaku is killed by a yuki-onna.
-When the yuki-onna turns to Minokichi, she sympathetically remarks that he is a handsome boy and spares him because of his youth, warning him to never mention what happened or she will kill him.
+When the yuki-onna turns to Minokichi, she sympathetically remarks that he is a handsome boy and spares him because of his youth, warning him never to mention what happened or she will kill him.
 Minokichi returns home and never mentions that night.

 One day, while cutting wood, Minokichi meets Yuki, a beautiful young woman traveling at sunset.
-She tells him that she lost her family and has relatives in Edo who can secure her a job as a lady-in-waiting.
+She tells him she lost her family and that she has relatives in Edo who can secure her a job as a lady-in-waiting.
 Minokichi offers to let her spend the night at his house with his mother.
 The mother takes a liking to Yuki and asks her to stay.
 She never leaves for Edo, and Minokichi falls in love with her.
 The two marry and have children, living happily.
 The older women in the town are in awe over Yuki maintaining her youth even after having three children.

 One night, Minokichi gives Yuki a set of sandals he has made.
 When she asks why he always gives her red ribbons on her sandals, he tells her of her youthful appearance.
 Yuki accepts the sandals and tries them on.
 She is stitching a kimono in the candlelight.
 In the light, Minokichi recalls the yuki-onna and sees a resemblance between them.
 He tells her about the strange encounter.
 It is then that Yuki reveals herself to be the yuki-onna, and a snowstorm comes over the home.
-Despite the fact that he broke his word, she cannot bring herself to kill him because of her love for him and their children.
+Even though he broke his word, she cannot bring herself to kill him because of her love for him and their children.
 Yuki then spares Minokichi and leaves on the condition that he treats their children well.
-As Yuki disappears into the snowstorm, a heartbroken Minokichi places her sandals outside in the snow, and after he goes back inside, the snow then covers the sandals, implying that Yuki took them with her.
+As Yuki disappears into the snowstorm, a heartbroken Minokichi places her sandals outside in the snow.
+After he goes back inside, the snow covers the sandals, implying that Yuki took them with her.